-Watch video or read an article on the topic now!
+Watch the video or read an article on the topic now!

-When is comes to SEO, everyone wants quick results to snag that number one page ranking spot on Google.
-Many website owners hold unrealistic expectations, imagining instant results as soon as they start working on their SEO strategy, but it takes time and a lot of effort.
+Many website owners have unrealistic expectations about SEO efforts, imagining instant results as soon as they start working on their SEO strategy, but it takes time and a lot of effort.

-Not to mention, your job is never really complete because SEO is not a one time deal.
-It’s an investment that requires maintenance and ongoing attention to sustain the results.
+And that effort never really truly ends.
+SEO is not a one-time deal.
+It’s an investment that requires maintenance and ongoing attention to see any sustainable results.
 There is a lot that plays into how long the SEO time to success so let’s not waste another moment.

 Some website owners claim to see results in as little as two weeks, while others report it to take as long as six months.
-However, the length of time it takes depends on a number of factors, such as the age and authority of your site, if you have any penalties, and if you’re aiming for long-term or short term results.
+However, the time it takes before seeing significant results depends on a variety of factors, such as the age and authority of your site, any penalties hindering your ranking, and if you’re aiming for long-term or short term results.

-There’s no magic bullet for SEO as it takes time, planning, and readjusting to achieve and maintain the ranking, ROI, and traffic results you want to accomplish.
-If you’re looking for speedy results, those tactics will end up hurting you in the long run, especially since Google now becomes automatically suspicious of any website that has a sudden increase in ranking, instinctively assuming black hat tactics are being used.
+If you prioritize speed over sustainability, those tactics will end up hurting you in the long run.
+Google is automatically suspicious of any website that has a sudden increase in ranking, as it’s assumed black hat tactics are responsible.

 When aiming for a better performing and higher ranking website, it’s best to think long-term, even if you’ll have to wait awhile to see the results you want.